-The partnership may be subject to a penalty if it files Schedules K-1 that do not conform to the specifications of Rev. Proc.
-2004-62, 2004-44 I.R.B.
-728.
+The partnership may be subject to a penalty if it files Schedules K-1 that do not conform to the specifications discussed in Pub.
+1167, General Rules and Specifications for Substitute Forms and Schedules.

 How Income Is Shared Among Partners